Guustavor/aloware-cypress-tests/README.md

 # Aloware QA Automation Project

 ## Objective
-Automation and QA validation project for Aloware landing page.
+This project contains automated functional tests for the Aloware landing page using Cypress.

+## Test Scenarios
+The following scenarios are covered:

+Navigation to the pricing page
+Visibility of the testimonials section
+Navigation through the main CTA and browser back behavior

-## Technologies
+## Tech Stack
-- Cypress
+Cypress
-- JavaScript
+JavaScript
-- Node.js
-- Mochawesome
+Page Object Model (POM)

 ## Project Structure
 cypress/